-Some of the health benefits of miso soup include a lower risk of cancer, improved immune system, bone health and a healthy nervous system.
+The health benefits of miso soup include a lower risk of cancer, improved immune system, bone health, and a healthy nervous system.
 It has anti-aging properties and helps in maintaining healthy skin as well.
 Furthermore, miso soup has radioprotective properties.
-It also helps in blood pressure management and is a good source of various vitamins and minerals that are required for proper functioning of the human body.
+It also helps in blood pressure management and is a good source of various vitamins and minerals that are required for the proper functioning of the human body.

 Miso soup is a delicacy that has been in existence for centuries and it is served alongside many other forms of Japanese cuisines.
-It is no longer restricted to any particular community, society, or class though.
-Miso is the one of the key ingredients of miso soup which is made by fermenting soybeans, barley, rice, and the fungus kojikin.
-The content of this soup that consists mainly of a variety of foods makes it an ideal recipe for a quick health boost.
+Miso is one of the key ingredients of miso soup which is made by fermenting soybeans, barley, rice, and the fungus kojikin.
+The contents of this soup consist mainly of a variety of foods making it an ideal recipe for a quick health boost.
 Generally, the soup contains niboshi, which are dried sardines that have not matured yet, dried kelp, and pieces of smoked tuna, among others

 Nutritional Value of Miso Soup